aspose-cells/Aspose.Cells-Doc-md/english/net/UI-Components/aspose-cells-gridweb/working-with-gridweb/add-or-remove-context-menu-items-in-gridweb/_index.md

 {{% alert color="primary" %}}

 You can add context menu items using ASP.NET markup or using the .NET code.
 You can also remove context menu items using the .NET code.
-Please use GridWeb.CustomCommandButtons.Add() and GridWeb.CustomCommandButtons.Remove() or RemoveAt() methods for these purpose.
+Please use GridWeb.CustomCommandButtons.Add() and GridWeb.CustomCommandButtons.Remove() or RemoveAt() methods for this purpose.

 {{% /alert %}}
 ## **Add Context Menu Item using ASP.NET Markup**
-The following ASP.NET markup adds context menu item in GridWeb.
+The following ASP.NET markup adds a context menu item in GridWeb.